 As the only remaining beach ridge shoreline left in the state, the biggest draw is the swimming beach, but you’ll find plenty of other ways to be one with nature in this 4,160-acre park from fishing and hiking to biking.
 This state park is located about 75 minutes from Chicago.

 Fish along the Illinois River or hike 13 miles of trails with navigable canyons at Starved Rock State Park about an hour from Chicago.
 Near the state park, there are marinas, horseback riding stables and paddle boat tours.
 How about swimming in the lake or kayaking?
 Check.
 Hiking?
 Check.
-(Also available with various levels of difficulty.)
-Learn more about the Starved Rock area in this guide.

 You may have to book way in advance for a chance to stay at this super popular spot.
 Play away at the two beaches, or explore the hiking trails.
 Get on the water with any of the rentals offered or go on a guided kayak tour.